 SFS does not have policies regarding how much or what type of luggage students bring, so pack according to personal needs.
+Staff would like at least one soft-sided luggage as it makes it easier to pack for field trips.
 Bring only what can be maneuvered oneself and check with all airlines for luggage restrictions and fees.